rust-lang/book/src/ch04-02-ownership.md

 <img alt="s1 and s2 to two places" src="img/foo4.png" class="center" style="width: 50%;" />

-When you see a call to `clone()`, you know that some arbitrary code is being executed, which may be expensive.
+When you see a call to `clone()`, you know that some arbitrary code is being executed, and that code may be expensive.
 It’s a visual indicator that something different is going on here.

 ## Copy